codan-vidass/MineOfficeAppliance/README.md

 (The above is important because not all command-line interfaces will work with the Vagrant box.
 For example, there are many problems using git-bash directly.)

+2. Change into "MineOfficeAppliance" directory.
-2. Copy *debian-jessie.ova* into the template directory.
+3. Copy *debian-jessie.ova* into the template directory.
 This is an OVA built from the debian.jessie64.box file.
-3. Copy *rear_2.2_amd64.deb* into the target/rear directory.
+4. Copy *rear_2.2_amd64.deb* into the target/rear directory.
 This is used to install the REAR software for backup/imaging.
-4. Run from the command prompt `./buildall.sh`
+5. Run from the command prompt `./buildall.sh`
+  * This process can take over 5 minutes
+  * Sometimes this appears to get stuck, but pressing the ENTER key can trigger the display to update.
-5. cd into target directory and run `vagrant up --provision` to launch the built box for the first time.
+6. cd into target directory and run `vagrant up --provision` to launch the built box for the first time.
 This may take a while (5 minutes).
-6. Run `vagrant ssh` (password is vagrant) ( CTRL + C to exit, CTRL + D if it gets stuck, or vagrant halt in another console)
+7. Run `vagrant ssh` (password is vagrant) ( CTRL + C to exit, CTRL + D if it gets stuck, or vagrant halt in another console)
-7. For subsequent uses, you can just use `vagrant up` rather than `vagrant up --provision`
+8. For subsequent uses, you can just use `vagrant up` rather than `vagrant up --provision`

-## To create image/installation media
+## To create REAR image/installation media

+In order to see a USB thumbdrive (or equivalent) to write the image/installation to, you will probably need to launch the vagrant box with an associated virtual machine.

+To do this with VirtualBox, follow the section *Launching an existing headless vagrant box with VirtualBox* below.

-Run the following command assuming the USB is visible (leave out the argument for help):
+Then on the vagrant box, log in and run the following command assuming the USB is visible (leave out the argument for help):

 `/vagrant/conf/create_image.sh /dev/sdb1`